frirsta/magazine-blog/README.md

     * Content | The post content.
     * Image | The image that will be posted with the post text content.

+### Admin Dashboard
+* In the admin the website owner can see how many posts have been made, how many accounts have been created and how many comments have been made.
+* On this page the owner can find all posts, who the author is, the title, the article description, the date it was created and the content.
+    * The owner can Delete posts from this page.
+* On this page the owner can find all the comments, the name of who has created the comment, the date the comment was created, the comment content, and what post it was commented on.
+    * The owner can delete comments from this page.

 ### 404 page
 * This is the page the user get redirected to if the website does not exist.
 <br>